jkpark2/hello-world/README.md

 # hello-world
-James here, aka kibz, which is a short for my middle name Kibin, or short for kibbles n' bits.
+James here, aka kibs, which is a short for my middle name Kibin, or short for kibbles n' bits.
 I'm just a designer with llama hair trying to learning git.
 I was raised on kimchi & fried chicken.
 Ate cup of noodles to fuel my dreaded taekwondo classes.